-How to win writing contests: this guide is for authors who are ready to submit their short stories, poetry and books into writing competitions.
+How to win writing contests: this guide is for authors who are ready to master the art of winning writing competitions and submit their short stories, poetry and books into creative writing contests.
 Short story competitions are usually for writers to submit their stories of around 1,000 to 3,000 words length.
 Poetry contests usually request poems for submission to be around 40 to 60 lines.
 There are also many young writers competitions, with age restrictions on accepting submissions, as well as flash fiction writing competitions, who usually accept stories up to 500 words.

-This author guide will give tips and advice on how to win creative writing competitions.
+This author guide will examine the judging criteria for winning writing contests and give tips and advice on how to win creative writing competitions.

 There are a number of things authors can do to give themselves the best possible chance of winning a writing competition, many of which are also great advice for creative writing in general.